j-mary/Expense-Tracker/README.md

 # ExpenseTracker

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.1.
+This is a Mean Stack project.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.1.

-## Development server
+## To Run this project locally

+Clone this repo to your local directory, from the terminal run `npm install`, finally,

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm start` for a dev server.
+Navigate to `http://localhost:3000/`.

 ## Code scaffolding